nickovaras/Vector_UR5/README.md

 # Setup Instructions:

-First, it is essential tht you overlay the workspaces, so if you built the repository of the link above, start a new terminal and do:
+First, it is essential that you overlay the workspaces, so if you built the repository of the link above, start a new terminal and do:

 ```
 cd ~/vector_ws